'Atlas Shrugged Part 2': Sequel is second Ayn Rand box office bomb

 Atlas Shrugged Part 2: No chance of recovering its budget

-Much like its predecessor, Atlas Shrugged Part 2 cost a reported $20m.
+Much like its predecessor, Atlas Shrugged Part 2 cost a reported $20 million.
 Also like its predecessor, the Atlas Shrugged sequel will find zero interest overseas.
-In other words: Atlas Shrugged Part 2 is a box-office disaster in the making.
+In other words: Atlas Shrugged Part 2 is a box office disaster in the making.

 The Atlas Shrugged Part 2 cast includes Samantha Mathis (replacing Part 1's Taylor Schilling, who has moved on to bigger things such as the Zac Efron romantic drama The Lucky One), Jason Beghe, and Esai Morales.